unaveragetech/PagesXcrawler/README.md

 After submitting your issue, the crawler is automatically triggered:

+Crawler.p/path here
-- It fetches links based on your specified depth.
+- It fetches links based on your specified url:depth(int).
 - The results are saved in both JSON and CSV formats within the `data` directory.

 ### 3. Results Storage